DylanIsAKingL/random_python_scripts/README.md

-CHECK IN RELEASES FOR ALL STUFF
+**CHECK IN RELEASES FOR ALL STUFF**

+Use any of these ideas to make your own things, i am aware im not really good.
+But this is a start.